Adaptations to Locomotion

 Kristi L. Lewton, Ph.D.

-Kristi L. Lewton is a biological anthropologist and evolutionary anatomist, and is an Assistant Professor at the Keck School of Medicine, Department of Integrative Anatomical Sciences at the University of Southern California.
+Kristi L. Lewton is a biological anthropologist and evolutionary anatomist, and is an Associate Professor at the Keck School of Medicine, Department of Integrative Anatomical Sciences at the University of Southern California.

 Kristi received her B.A. in Anthropology from the University of Washington in 2002, her M.A. in Anthropology from Arizona State University in 2004, and her Ph.D. in Anthropology from ASU in 2010.
 From 2010-2013 she held a Postdoctoral Preceptorship at Harvard University in the Department of Human Evolutionary Biology.
 From 2014-2015 Kristi was an Assistant Professor in the Department of Anatomy and Neurobiology at Boston University School of Medicine where she developed the Physician Assistant Gross Anatomy Course and served as its course director.
 Kristi joined USC in 2015, where she holds a primary appointment in Keck School of Medicine, adjunct professor positions in Dornsife College and the Division of Biokinesiology and Physical Therapy, and a Research Associate in Mammalogy position at the Natural History Museum of Los Angeles County.